flyingcircusio/fc-nixos/README.md

 We use our [nixpkgs fork](https://github.com/flyingcircusio/nixpkgs) and the nixos-mailserver fork from our Gitlab.

+Our nixpkgs fork is automatically updated by the update-nixpkgs GitHub action in fc-nixos-release-tools.

+If you need to manually cherry-pick a commit from nixpkgs or add another commit on top of our nixpkgs fork, please add the commit to the nixos-xx.xx (replace with the current version) and run

+    ./update-nixpkgs-lock.sh

+on an x86_64-linux machine and commit the changed files to this repository.

 To learn more about our release tooling, look at the fc-nixos-release-tooling repo.

 License